 It's easy to fall into the trap of buying equipment.
 But, having all that gear will delude you into feeling like you've already arrived.
 Podcasting is about creating compelling audio!
 If you've never recorded your voice before, you're going to need a lot of practice.

-For hosting you'll need two things:
+For podcast hosting, you'll need two things:

-Initially, for my first podcast, I hosted the website + feed on WordPress, and the files on Amazon S3.
+For my first podcast, I hosted everything myself on WordPress (and stored my audio files on Amazon S3).
 I thought it would save me money; I was wrong!
+My AWS hosting bills were $20-$30 per month.
+It turns out that bandwidth is expensive!

 If you're hosting somewhere other than Transistor (Anchor, Soundcloud) you can use this tool to build a free podcast website.